Here are some Everglades tips to help you plan your adventure as well as some of your most frequently asked questions:

 Look around in ponds, lakes, edges of rivers, and even man-made canals.

-If you are driving on Tamiami Trail, there is a canal that runs along it, there is always some sort of construction and delays along this road, so check out the canal while you wait and you will very likely spot some there.
+If you are driving on Tamiami Trail, there is a canal that runs along the north side of it, there is always some sort of construction and delays along this road, so check out the canal while you wait and you will very likely spot some there.

 The section of Tamiami Trail or US Highway 41 that crosses through Big Cypress National Preserve is always teeming with wildlife (in the dry season) and is a very scenic drive.
 You will certainly see alligators along the canal here.